 - drinking unpasteurized milk

-- consuming raw produce that has not been properly washed
+- consuming raw produce that you haven’t thoroughly washed

-During the slaughtering process, poultry and meat products can pick up bacteria from the animals’ intestines.
+During the slaughtering process, poultry and meat products can acquire bacteria from the animals’ intestines.

-Poor sanitation can cause water to contain bacteria from human or animal waste.
-You can get the infection from drinking contaminated water or from swimming in it.
+Poor sanitation can lead to the presence of bacteria from human or animal waste in water.
+You may ingest E. coli from drinking contaminated water or by swimming in it.

-People who work with animals, especially cows, goats, and sheep are at increased risk for infection.
+People who work with animals, especially cows, goats, and sheep, have an increased risk of E. coli infection.
 Anyone who touches animals or who works in an environment with animals should wash their hands regularly and thoroughly.

-- You have had diarrhea that is not getting better after five days, or two days for an infant or child.
+- You have diarrhea that isn’t getting better after 4 days, or 2 days for an infant or child.

 - You have a fever with diarrhea.

-- Abdominal pain does not get better after a bowel movement.
+- Abdominal pain doesn’t get better after a bowel movement.